dct-lau17/bookmark-manager/README.md

 As a time-pressed user
 So that I can remove my bookmark from Bookmark Manager I want to delete a bookmark

+**User Story 5:**
+As a user
+So I can change a bookmark in Bookmark Manager
+I want to update a bookmark